Yayoi Kusama’s eternal soul

 Kusama’s personality was forged in childhood traumas: abusive mother, unfaithful father, an adolescence in the darkness of a parachute factory, under World War bombs.

 At 25, she decided that Japan was too conservative.
-In New York she got the applause she needed.
+Attracted by the American avant-garde, she moved to New York in 1973, where she got the applause she needed.
+Kusama experimented with various styles, but never abandoned the polka dots and bold colors that defined her work.
 Georgia O’Keeffe loved her art, free and unique.

 She became a Pop icon.
 Yayoi Kusama imagined infinity mirror games at the service of brands such as Louis Vuitton, Coca-Cola or BMW, and wrote poetry in case someone still didn’t understand her.